 Sometimes, an abnormal result can be due to contamination.
 This means bacteria may be found, but it came from your skin or from the lab equipment, instead of your blood.
 This is called a false-positive result.
 It means you do not have a true infection.

-Murray PR, Witebsky FG.
+Murray PR.
 The clinician and the microbiology laboratory.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 17.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 16.

-- Last reviewed on 10/26/2011
+- Last reviewed on 11/1/2015

-- Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.